johanley/bobcaygeon/README.md

 Northern bias.

 ## Tragically Hip
 The charts are titled 'Bobcaygeon Constellations'.
-That name comes from the song 'Bobcaygeon', by the Tragically Hip.
+That name comes from the song [Bobcaygeon](https://www.youtube.com/watch?v=o6QDjDPRF5c), by the Tragically Hip.
 (If you carry a Canadian passport, you'll probably understand...)

 ## Options for printing